openconfig/public/release/authorization/README.md

 ## Best Match

-Authorization is performed for a singular user, gNMI path accessed, and access methodology (READ/WRITE).
+Authorization is performed for a singular user, gNMI path access, and access methodology (READ/WRITE).
 The result of an Authorization evaluation is an Action (Permit/Deny), policy version, and rule identifier.